A short check-in activity to measure the team's attitude to the meeting.

 Start of a meeting

 ESVP stands for Explorer, Shopper, Prisoner, and Vacationer.
-It's a short check-in exercise that uses four metaphors to gauge how the individuals are feeling about the upcoming meeting.
-This is similar to a safety check - if people don't want to contribute, then the meeting might not be a good use of time!
+It's a short check-in exercise to gauge how the individuals are feeling about the upcoming meeting.
+In short, if people feel negatively about the upcoming meeting then it might not be a good use of the group's time!
+Anyone working with a group would benefit from running an ESVP check-in, and it can lead to the team changing any meeting practices they are unsatisfied with.

 Explorer - You're eager to discover new ideas and insights, and want to learn as much as possible.